 Accidents such as burns impose adverse consequences on the affected follicular units.
 The damage can be permanent, and the impairment is spread in target regions.

 The condition often meets the requirements for hair transplants.
-However, as long as the patient possesses a sufficient supply of donor region, they are eligible for the procedure.
+But, as long as the patient has enough supply of donor region, they are eligible for the procedure.

 As above, the success of the procedure the aesthetic of the final result depends on the treatment the patient opts for.